inbloom/secure-data-service/README.md

 `export SLI_ROOT = {git_root}/sli`

->Setup your Mongo DB's - It is important that this be run from the directory where it exists.
+>Setup your Mongo DBs - It is important that this be run from the directory where it exists.
   - `cd $SLI_ROOT/config/scripts`
   - `./resetAllDbs.sh`